-NOTICE OF ANNUAL MEETING OF STOCKHOLDERS
+NOTICE OF SPECIAL MEETING OF STOCKHOLDERS TO BE HELD MARCH 23, 2004

-Notice is hereby given that the Annual Meeting of the Stockholders of Matrix Service Company, a Delaware corporation (the "Company"), will be held at Matrix's Regional Office, 1105 West Main Parkway, Catoosa, Oklahoma, on the 21st day of October 2003, at 10:30 a.m., Central Standard time, for the following purposes:
+Notice is hereby given that a Special Meeting of the Stockholders of Matrix Service Company, a Delaware corporation (the "Company"), will be held at Matrix's Regional Office, 1105 West Main Parkway, Catoosa, Oklahoma, on the 23rd day of March 2004, at 10:00 a.m., Central Standard time, for the following purposes:

-- 1. To elect six persons to serve as members of the Board of Directors of the Company until the annual stockholders' meeting in 2004 or until their successors have been elected and qualified; - 2.
-To ratify and approve the adoption of the Matrix Service Company 2003 Stock Option Plan; - 3.
-To ratify the appointment of Ernst & Young LLP as the Company's independent auditors for fiscal 2004; and - 4.
+- 1. To ratify and approve the adoption of the Matrix Service Company 2004 Stock Option Plan; - 2.
 To act upon such other business as may properly come before the meeting or any adjournments thereof.

-Only stockholders of record on the close of business on September 9, 2003 (the "Record Date") are entitled to notice of and to vote at the meeting and any adjournment thereof.
+Only stockholders of record on the close of business on February 9, 2004 (the "Record Date") are entitled to notice of and to vote at the meeting and any adjournment thereof.